wp-plugins/groups/readme.txt

 ##### Access restrictions on posts ####

-On posts an pages (and custom content types) a new meta box titles *Access restrictions* appears.
+On posts an pages (and custom content types) a new meta box titled *Access restrictions* appears.
-By checking *Enforce read access*, you can restrict access to the post to groups and users who have the *groups_read_post* capability.
+By checking a capability under *Enforce read access*, you can restrict access to the post to groups and users who are members of a group with that capability.
 You need to assign this capability to a group and make users members of that group to allow them to see those posts.

 #### Content visibility for members and non-members ####